 Abstract

-In the context of global urbanization and the increasing prevalence of metabolic syndrome (MS), the impact of environmental factors in industrial cities on the incidence and severity of cerebrovascular diseases (CVD) has become particularly relevant.
-This literature review focuses on analyzing the interaction between pathophysiological components of MS (insulin resistance, arterial hypertension, dyslipidemia, visceral obesity) and environmental factors in industrial cities.
-The obtained data demonstrate that these factors synergistically exacerbate the main mechanisms of vascular damage, such as systemic inflammation, oxidative stress, and endothelial dysfunction.
-This interaction leads to accelerated development and progression of atherosclerosis, cerebral microangiopathy, as well as an increased risk of both primary and recurrent acute CVD.
-The review specifically examines the heightened sensitivity of patients with MS to the negative effects of air pollutants, which creates a vicious circle of pathogenesis.
-This manifests clinically as more severe neurological deficits, poorer functional outcomes of the disease, accelerated cognitive decline, and reduced effectiveness of rehabilitation programs.
-It is also noted that existing prognostic scales (e.g., CHA₂DS₂-VASc) and medical and social examination criteria do not account for the influence of environmental factors, which limits their clinical effectiveness in practice.
-This leads to reduced efficiency in the rehabilitation of patients with CVD and their consequences.
-Based on the analysis, it can be concluded that there is a need to develop comprehensive predictive and preventive strategies.
-These should include not only individual correction of metabolic disorders and implementation of personalized rehabilitation programs, but also large-scale environmental and urban planning measures aimed at reducing air and noise pollution levels.
-Additionally, it is necessary to develop rehabilitation programs focused on the urban environment to reduce the medical, social, and economic burden on healthcare systems in industrial regions.
+In the context of global urbanization and the increasing prevalence of metabolic syndrome (MetS), the impact of environmental factors characteristic of industrial cities on the incidence and severity of cerebrovascular diseases (CVD) has become particularly relevant.
+This narrative review analyzes the interaction between the pathophysiological components of MetS (insulin resistance, hypertension, dyslipidemia, and visceral obesity) and environmental factors specific to industrial cities.
+The available evidence demonstrates that these factors act synergistically to exacerbate key mechanisms of vascular injury, including systemic inflammation, oxidative stress, and endothelial dysfunction.
+This interaction contributes to the accelerated development and progression of atherosclerosis and cerebral microangiopathy, as well as to an increased risk of both first-ever and recurrent acute CVD.
+The review highlights the heightened vulnerability of patients with MetS to the adverse effects of air pollutants, which creates a vicious pathogenic cycle clinically manifested by more severe neurological deficits, poorer functional outcomes, accelerated cognitive decline, and reduced effectiveness of rehabilitation programs.
+It is also noted that existing prognostic scales (e.g., CHA₂DS₂-VASc) and medical–social disability assessment criteria do not account for exposures to environmental factors, thereby limiting their clinical utility and contributing to suboptimal rehabilitation outcomes in patients with CVD and its sequelae.
+Based on the analyzed data, there is a clear need to develop comprehensive predictive and preventive strategies that encompass not only individualized correction of metabolic disturbances and the implementation of personalized rehabilitation programs, but also large-scale environmental and urban planning interventions aimed at reducing air and noise pollution.
+In addition, the development of rehabilitation programs oriented to urban environmental conditions is required to reduce the medical, social, and economic burden on healthcare systems in industrial regions.

 Full Text